UK Medical School Rankings for 2025 are now out, so which are the best medical schools in the UK?

 NA | Aston University | 36 (Not featured on Complete Uni Guide) |

-From this table, we can see that Cambridge was the highest-ranked medical school overall in the UK, with Oxford and Edinburgh coming in joint 2nd with a score of 10 (2 & 10 for Oxford and 5 & 5 for Edinburgh).
-Cambridge and Oxford rank high in terms of quality, but the acceptance rates at each university are very low compared to many others.
+From this table, we can see that Oxford was the highest-ranked medical school overall in the UK, despite not ranking first on either table.
+Oxford and Cambridge, which came in second, rank high in terms of quality, but the acceptance rates at each university are very low compared to many others.
 Learn more about this in our Cambridge Acceptance Rates Guide and Oxford Acceptance Rates Guide.

-Of course, the University of Central Lancashire ranks at the bottom of our list with a total score of 73, although three universities did not qualify as they did not appear on both ranking tables.
+The University of Buckingham ranks at the bottom of our list with a total score of 72, although two universities did not qualify as they did not appear on both ranking tables.

 While this list isn’t a more accurate measurement of which medical schools are best, it does help to make the comparison between the two tables a bit easier.